My Approach

 Vice President of Product & Engineering

-- Increased delivery velocity by 30% through agile SDLC and strategic Scrum team composition
+- Increased delivery velocity by 30% by introducing agile SDLC, fostering collective ownership, and strategically composing Scrum teams

 - Formed and led strategic partnership with Intuit, integrating QuickBooks Online with Planning Maestro